Blaizzy/mlx-embeddings/docs/Homebrew-Governance.md

 ## 6. Project Leader

-1. The Project Leader will represent Homebrew publicly, and manage all day-to-day technical decisions related to the operation of Homebrew.
+1. The Project Leader will represent Homebrew publicly, manage all day-to-day technical decisions and resolve disputes related to the operation of Homebrew between maintainers, members, other contributors and users.

 2. The Project Leader will be elected annually by a majority vote of Homebrew members.
 The PLC will nominate at least one candidate for Project Leader.
 Any member may nominate a candidate, or self-nominate.
 Nominations must be announced to the membership three weeks before the AGM.

 3. Any vacancy of the Project Leader will be filled by appointment of the PLC.

-4. After March 1, 2020, the Project Leader may not be a member of the PLC.
+4. The Project Leader may not be a member of the PLC.

+5. A technical decision of the Project Leader may be overruled by an ordinary resolution of the TSC.

+6. A non-technical decision of the Project Leader may be overruled by an ordinary resolution of the PLC.

+7. The Project Leader may be removed from the position by a special resolution of the membership.

 ## 7. Technical Steering Committee

 1. The TSC has the authority to decide on any technical matter, including technical disputes between Homebrew members.
-The TSC will also decide the long-term roadmap of Homebrew, including large features or major changes to the Homebrew software.

 2. The PLC will appoint between three and five members to the TSC.
 The Project Leader must be one of these appointees.
+After the 2021 AGM, PLC members should not be any of these appointees.
 Appointed TSC members will serve a term of one year or until the member's successor is appointed.

 3. Any member may refer any technical question or dispute to the TSC.
-Members will make a good faith effort to resolve any disputes prior to referral to the TSC.
+Members will make a good faith effort to resolve any disputes with compromise prior to referral to the TSC.

 4. No more than two employees of the same employer may serve on the TSC.

+5. A member of the TSC, except the Project Leader, may be removed by an ordinary resolution of the PLC.